ch9nuk9/wbfm/README.md

    1. bigtiff_start_volume
    2. num_frames
    3. num_slices (after flyback removal)
+      1. Note: this should be the same as (raw_number_of_planes-starting_plane) below
+      2. This will be removed in a future release
 2. preprocessing_config.yaml
    1. raw_number_of_planes (before any removal)
    2. starting_plane (set 1 to remove a single plane)